 Although the Prado was part of the Land Cruised family, its smaller size made it much more maneuverable and a favourite for off-road enthusiasts worldwide.
 Couple that with the standard 4WD and plethora of diesel and gas engine choices and you have a go-anywhere vehicle that comes with renowned Toyota reliability.
 Regardless if you want the smaller 3-door version or a full-size 5-door style, you should start looking for one as soon as possible.

 Nissan Skyline GT-R (R33)

-If the GT-R wasn’t rare enough already, a LM limited R33 became available in 1996.
-This special edition was produced to commemorate Nissan’s participation in the 24-hours of Le Mans.
-Only 188 units were ever manufactured and included such extras as a carbon fiber rear wing blade, N1 front cooling break ducts and hood lip, an exclusive Championship Blue(code BT2) paintjob and commemorative GT-R Decals on the C-pillars.
+If the GT-R wasn’t rare enough already, an LM-limited R33 became available in 1996.
+This special edition was produced to commemorate Nissan’s participation in the 24 hours of Le Mans.
+Only 188 units were ever manufactured and included such extras as a carbon fibre rear wing blade, N1 front cooling brake ducts and hood lip, an exclusive Championship Blue(code BT2) paint job, and commemorative GT-R Decals on the C-pillars.

 Honda NSX Type-R

 We all know the NSX to be Honda’s answer to the supercar.
 What you might not know is that the NSX was also offered in a super-rare, Type-R trim as well.
 Only 500 of these cars were ever built and they had over 250 lbs of weight savings with a shorter final gear.
 These cars are sure to have a six-figure starting price, so start saving up now.

 Honda Integra Type R (DC2)